OOPSpam/blog/_posts/2022-10-13-recaptcha-performance-analyses.md

 - Loss of revenue
 - Damage to your business reputation

-In this article we will focus on the performance aspect, how reCaptcha slows down your website and what you can do about it.
+In this article we will focus on the performance aspect, how reCAPTCHA slows down your website and what you can do about it.

 ![reCaptcha](/blog/assets/posts/recaptcha/reCaptcha.png "reCaptcha")

 {% include toc.md %}

-## How does reCaptcha slow down your website?
+## How does reCAPTCHA slow down your website?

 Any included JavaScript, CSS or font file will slow down your website.
 This is unavoidable.
 It's best to keep it to a minimum as it's good for search engine ranking and user experience.
-As you may know, reCaptcha is a JavaScript based widget.
-You can [integrate reCaptcha V3](https://developers.google.com/recaptcha/docs/v3) into your website by including a JavaScript file, a callback function to handle the token, and a button with reCaptcha attributes.
+As you may know, reCAPTCHA is a JavaScript based widget.
+You can [integrate reCAPTCHA V3](https://developers.google.com/recaptcha/docs/v3) into your website by including a JavaScript file, a callback function to handle the token, and a button with reCAPTCHA attributes.

 Our testing will be done on the complete contact form we created in [our previous article](https://www.oopspam.com/blog/contact-form-with-PHP).
 In that article, we integrated [OOPSpam](https://www.oopspam.com/) as a spam filter instead of reCaptcha.
-This time we will use reCaptcha as spam protection.
-Let's see the page performance before and after reCaptcha integration.
+This time we will use reCAPTCHA as spam protection.
+Let's see the page performance before and after reCAPTCHA integration.

 The form is quite simple with 3 fields and basic styling.
 To see a clear difference and less noise, we stay away from using CMS systems like WordPress.